-These pricing methods determine the price of an entire business enterprise, which is made up of such "building blocks" as key people, facilities, customer and supplier relationships, product and service lines, and credit relationships.
-In order to own and enjoy the full benefit of such an enterprise, a buyer needs reasonable assurance that all of these components will be delivered by the seller.
-It is not unusual for a major portion of the buyer's purchase price for the business enterprise to go directly to key people for their assurance of continued services and non-compete covenants.
+These valuation methods determine the price of an entire business enterprise, which is made up of such "building blocks" as key people, facilities, customer and supplier relationships, product and service lines, and credit relationships.
+In order to own and enjoy the full benefit of such an enterprise, a buyer needs reasonable assurance that all of these components will be delivered by the seller and remain with the buyer.
+It is not unusual for a major portion of the buyer's purchase price for the business enterprise to go directly to key people for their assurance of continued services and noncompete covenants.